jensengroup/AL_paper/README.md

 The 30 Molecule starting sets are available in the setting.yaml files.
 They are placed at the very top under `unique_initial_sample`.
 For convenience the SMILES are provided as lists in **starting_SMILE_sets/** along with the starting sets for the data enrichment tests.

-These directories contain SMILES lists of molecules most enriched for activity based on the top acquisition strategies.
+These directories contain lists of SMILES including the molecules used for enrichment.

 ---